-- When reviewing a member's medical record, documentation in the medical record must include evidence of a pain assessment and the date when it was performed. - Notations for a pain assessment must include one of the following: - Documentation that the patient was assessed for pain (which may include positive or negative findings for pain). - Result of assessment using a standardized pain assessment tool, not limited to: - Numeric rating scales (verbal or written) - Face, Legs, Activity, Cry Consolability (FLACC) scale. - Verbal descriptor scales (5-7 Word Scales, Present Pain Inventory). - Pain Thermometer. - Pictorial Pain Scales (Faces Pain Scale, Wong-Baker Pain Scale). - Visual analogue scale. - Brief Pain Inventory. - Chronic Pain Grade. - PROMIS Pain Intensity Scale. - Pain Assessment in Advanced Dementia (PAINAD) Scale. - Do not include pain assessments performed in an acute inpatient setting. - Notation alone of a pain management plan alone does not meet criteria. - Notation alone of a pain treatment plan alone does not meet criteria. - Notation alone of screening for chest pain or documentation alone of chest pain does not meet criteria. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site established by CMS.
+- When reviewing a member's medical record, documentation in the medical record must include evidence of a pain assessment and the date when it was performed. - Notations for a pain assessment must include one of the following: - Documentation that the patient was assessed for pain (which may include positive or negative findings for pain).

+- Result of assessment using a standardized pain assessment tool, not limited to: - Numeric rating scales (verbal or written). - Face, Legs, Activity, Cry Consolability (FLACC) scale. - Verbal descriptor scales (5-7 Word Scales, Present Pain Inventory). - Pain Thermometer. - Pictorial Pain Scales (Faces Pain Scale, Wong-Baker Pain Scale). - Visual analogue scale. - Brief Pain Inventory. - Chronic Pain Grade. - PROMIS Pain Intensity Scale. - Pain Assessment in Advanced Dementia (PAINAD) Scale. - Do not include pain assessments performed in an acute inpatient setting. - This measure does not require a specific setting.
+Therefore, services rendered during a telephone visit, e-visit, or virtual check-in meet criteria. - Notation alone of a pain management plan does not meet criteria. - Notation alone of a pain treatment plan does not meet criteria. - Notation alone of screening for chest pain or documentation alone of chest pain does not meet criteria. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site established by CMS.
 This site can be accessed at the following web address: https://Financial-Alignment-Initiative.NORC.org.